 Creating an Effective Reward System for Children: Strategies and Tips

-The Concept of Reward System
+The Concept of the Reward System

-The Functioning of the Reward System
+How the Reward System Functions

-1. Identification of Desired Behaviors:
+1. Identification of Desired Behaviours:

 3. Setting Goals: